As part of National Pain Week, NT Health is encouraging Territorians to seek appropriate support and assistance to deal with chronic pain.

 First evaluation of the minimum alcohol unit price

-People in the Top End are being warned to protect themselves against the mosquito-borne disease, Kunjin virus.
+People in the East Arnhem region and Central Australia are being warned to protect themselves against the mosquito-borne disease, Kunjin virus.